odama626/version-json/packages/lib/readme.md

 }
 ```

-if you data doesn't have a field that can be used for versioning, you can use a function too
+if your data doesn't have a field that can be used for versioning, you can use a function instead

 ```ts
 const upVersion = new VersionJson(payload => {